python-arch/Research-Papers-Implementations/README.md

    git clone https://github.com/your-username/your-repo-name.git
    cd your-repo-name

-2. **we will find the main.py which you can run directly after seting up your conda/venv environment
+2. **You will find the main.py which you can run directly after seting up your conda/venv environment**